millionhari/jquery.lazy/README.md

 ## Basic Usage
 1.)
-The basic usage of Lazy ist pretty easy.
+The basic usage of Lazy is pretty easy.
 First of all you need to prepare all elements you want to lazy load.
 By default add a `data-src` attribute to images containing the loadable image and/or a `data-loader` attribute to elements witch shall use a [plugin](#loader-plugins) or [custom loaders](#custom-content-loaders).
 ```HTML
 <img class="lazy" data-src="path/to/image_to_load.jpg" src="" />
 ```

 2.)
 Start using Lazy by calling it after page load.
 You don't have to specify your elements exactly, but for better performance, or different options, load your elements over unique classes or any other selector.
 ```JS
 $(function($) {
     $("img.lazy").Lazy();